 First of all, you need to make sure that you wear the right size soccer cleats.
-Too small shoes rub with your skin and increase the chances of causing blisters.
+Too small shoes rub your skin and increase the chances of causing blisters.
 You can also use protective equipment such as blister prevention tape.

 Products such as KT Blister Tape are specially designed to prevent blisters.
 It can easily stay on your skin for a complete day.
-This hypoallergenic tape is free of rubber and latex which means it’s one of the safest and most suitable options for preventing blisters.
+This hypoallergenic tape is free of rubber and latex, which means it’s one of the safest and most suitable options for preventing blisters.

 Wear High-Quality Socks

 It’s obvious but often overlooked by many soccer players.
-Low-quality socks can contain harmful material and they can also be too thin and increase the chance of blisters.
+Low-quality socks can contain harmful material and can also be too thin and increase the chance of blisters.

 On the other hand, high-quality socks, specifically designed for soccer players, can absorb as much sweat as possible and keep your feet comfortable.